 The Chinese New Year is the annual celebration that coincides with the first New Moon of the year.
 For the Chinese, this is a very auspicious time — a birthday, actually, of the New Year.
 This birthday, when observed correctly, is believed to usher in good luck and abundance all year long.

-By Kathryn Weber Although spring seems like a great time to pare down as you prepare for spring cleaning, winter is also a great time to purge your excess.
-Feng shui experts will tell you that clearing out clutter is a great way to unburden your life and add more energy to your home.
-But…
+Although spring seems like a great time to pare down as you prepare for spring cleaning, winter is also a great time to purge your excess.
+Feng shui experts will tell you that clearing out clutter is a great way to unburden your life and add new, fresh energy to your home.
+But cleaning and…

 EPISODE 23: Refreshing Your Home’s Feng Shui Tips to refresh the chi of your home at the start of the New Year.
 Learn how to cleanse your feng shui cures and symbols.
 LISTEN TO MORE EPISODES READ MORE ON THIS TOPIC